Cimmerian-Iter/Vita-troubleshooting-guide/plugins-related-problem/error-when-using-autoplugin.md

 ux0:vitacheat/vitacheat.suprx
 ```

-You can also specify which app will load the plugin, for exemple if you want to enable vitacheat only in certain game, you need to write the path of the file under the code name of the app.
+You can also specify which app will load the plugin, for example if you want to enable vitacheat only in certain game, you need to write the path of the file under the code name of the app.
 To know the code name of the app, either you look with vitashell for the code name of the homebrew in ux0:app (often easy to guess with the names), or you google the code name of the game you want.
-For testkit users, you can easly know the code name of an app by showing the information of the app in the live area.\
+For testkit users, you can easily know the code name of an app by showing the information of the app in the live area.\
 Additionally, you can specify which app will not load the plugin.
 It can be useful if your app crash because of loaded plugins.

-Here's an exemple, I want to enable vitacheat in killzone only, and I don't want to load vitagrafix plugin inside Need for Speed, but I still want vitagrafix to be enabled in all other games.
+Here's an example, I want to enable vitacheat in killzone only, and I don't want to load vitagrafix plugin inside Need for Speed, but I still want vitagrafix to be enabled in all other games.
 And I also want to load the timetracker plugin inside Need for Speed.

 ```
 *!PCBS00183 #Need for speed most wanted title ID